iscmueh/website/content/vietnam/about/_index.md

 ---
-title: "About Us"
+title: "Giới Thiệu"
 draft: false
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # about image
 image: "images/about/about-page.jpg"
 # meta description
 description : "Institute of Smart City and Management (ISCM) is a research institute belong to the School of Technology and Design (STD) of the University of Economics Ho Chi Minh (UEH).
-Research and education activities are fundementally formulated based on the concept of integration of frontier architectural, technological and engineering applications and modelling. "
+Research and education activities are fundementally formulated based on the concept of integration of frontier architectural, technological and engineering applications and modelling. ."
 ---

 Established in 2020, ISCM is the first institute of the University of Economics Ho Chi Minh, Vietnam that conducts research and offers courses outside the mainstream of economics and business.